 The first thing to understand is that the design events are scored according to the criteria.
 You might say "That is a matter of course!
 But in the past we have encountered Design Reports and onsite explanation that seems to be unaware of this.

-For example, because it is the design of formula car, it is natural to refer to suspension and power train.
-However, regardless of how much you emphasize the above two, did you know that there are only 25 scores each?
+For example, because it is the design of formula car, it is natural to refer to \mathbf{e} suspension and \mathbf{e} power train.
+However how big you do emphasize the above two, did you know that there are only 25 scores each?
 Also did you know that there are 15 scores for manufacturability and maintainability?
 Write a report and prepare for the examination after understanding the items to be evaluated properly.
 This is the first thing to understand.